Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 This parameter sets running benchmarks to one fixed DBMS (connection).
 For `mode=run` this means the fixed DBMS is benchmarked (again), no matter if benchmarks already exist for it.
 For `mode=continue` this means missing benchmarks are performed for this fixed DBMS only.
-If reports are about to be generated, all reports involving this fixed DBMS are generated.
 Connections are called by name.

 ### Generate evaluation